EricBy12/2024_Restaurants/ReadMe.md

 1. Launch Xampp
 2. Start the Apache and MySQL servers
 3. Open windows terminal and open the path to the project folder
 4. Run the command "php artisan migrate" to run the database migrations.
 Creates the restaurants table.
+(Run "php artisan migrate:refresh" to run all the migrations again from scratch)
 5. Run the comand "php artisan db:seed" to add all of the restaurant records to the table.
 4. In one tab enter the command "php artisan serve" to start the local server, Then enter the url "http://127.0.0.1:8000/" into a browser
 5. In another terminal enter the command "npm run dev" to to start the application in developer mode